Sajjon/svar/crates/core/README.md

 Furthermore, an adversary who knows the victim (close friend or family member) might know the answers to some of the questions.

+We use the term "secret" to refer to the data that is protected using security questions and answers.
+And we called the protected data "sealed secret".
+The mechanism by which we protect the secret is called "seal" and the process of obtain the sealed secret is called "open".

+There are aliases for `seal` and `open` methods, namely `encrypt` and `decrypt` for discoverability purposes.
+Consider these terms synonymous.

 ```rust
 extern crate svar_core;